 The recycling unit

-The recycling units produced by Gypsum Recycling International are based on proprietary technology and patents, and has the following characteristics:
+The recycling units developed by Gypsum Recycling International are based on proprietary technology and patents and have the following characteristics:

-- Produces recyclable gypsum powder — which is a low cost, high value raw material for the gypsum/plasterboard manufacturers
+- Produces recyclable gypsum powder — a low cost but high value raw material to gypsum and plasterboard manufacturer

 - Handles new construction waste as well as demolition waste

-- Separates the paper and all impurities/foreign objects away from the gypsum core
+- Separates the paper and all impurities and foreign objects away from the gypsum core

 - Fully automated with automatic controls and sensors

-- Are very compact and takes up limited space in the height
+- Very compact and takes up limited space in the height

 - Virtually no paper residual left in the powder which is 99 pct. as good as virgin gypsum